waggle-sensor/beehive-server/cert-serve/README.md

-# Certificate Server fort Waggle
+# Certificate Server for Waggle

 Do not use this for production purposes !